anjalicodesstuff/CodingAssignmentDataBias/README.md

 Step 3: Testing

+Below are a few of my hypotheses:

-Perspective will make more mistakes on shorter or more informal pieces of content (like tweets).
+The Perspective API will detect toxicity more accurately in shorter statements.
-Perspective will be less likely to mark anti-male content as toxic when compared to anti-female content.
+The Perspective API will be less likely to find toxicity in anti-male comments over anti-female comments.
-Perspective will fail if we replace the most common swear words with less common obscenities.
+The Perspective API will find comments with curse words more toxic.

 Step 4: Results & Analysis